 Referred to as “the other career in education,” the realm of student services has many names: student affairs, student personnel administration, student support, and university administration (to name a few).

 Regardless of where you end up within a university, being a part of student services can be challenging.
 It is a competitive field.
 Often the job requirements include having a master’s degree.
 So, why invest the time and financial resources to become an administrator in higher education?
 The pay?
-It is true that within a university, administrative staff are the best paid.
+It is true that within a university, administrative staff are often the best paid.
 This is a legitimate reason for considering student services.

 At a university, you are not confined to one career path.
-An excellent example of enjoying the ability to move up and around within student services is Concordia’s own, Steven Taylor.
+An excellent example of enjoying the ability to move up and around within student services is Concordia’s own Steven Taylor.
 His job record at CUW consists of Hall Director, Director of Residence Life, Director of Financial Aid, and Vice President of Student Life.
 That is quite the career!

 Let’s take a brief look at a few of the areas you could serve in: admissions, advancement, career development, financial aid, student life, international and multicultural programs, residence life, the president’s office, and athletics.
 (Whew!
 Try saying that in one breath.)
-In a corporate office you are not likely to have the freedom to pursue such diverse positions both vertically and horizontally.
+In a corporate office, you are not likely to have the freedom to pursue such diverse positions both vertically and horizontally.
 University life is ideal for those who are eager to explore and challenge themselves.

-Universities by their nature have different cultures than corporate settings.
-Most are non-profit and this changes how employees relate to each other.
+Universities, by their nature, have different cultures than corporate settings.
+Most are nonprofit, and this changes how employees relate to each other.
 Dr. Lori Reesor, at the University of Kansas, says that campus life is like a family.
 They may vary in size and values, but always share a common thread: community.
 Whether at a small community college, a quiet private university, or a large public school, you will experience a unique and engaging group dynamic.

 If you are considering student services, you already recognize the importance of education.
 You care about students bettering themselves and growing into informed, thoughtful adults.
 You care about students’ ability to apply their education to their career.
 You care about creating the best environment for learning.
 Guess what?
 Through student services, you can put those values into action and help shape the direction of the university.
 You have the power to do a great deal of good.

 The power to shape a school must not be taken lightly.
-So is this responsibility a “con” or a “pro”?
+So, is this responsibility a “con” or a “pro”?
 The truth is that it can be either; you determine which it will be.
 This is good news because the best way to help the university is by being informed (and you can always inform yourself)!
 If you are committed to critically evaluating ideas, communicating regularly with faculty and students, and understanding the “why” behind your actions, then you will be equipped to make this responsibility a “pro.”
 The satisfaction of successfully serving students (and faculty) makes the responsibility worthwhile!

 Although requirements vary between universities, many recommend that you receive a Master of Science: Student Personnel Administration in Higher Education (SPAHE) degree.
 This program is specifically designed for university administration positions.
-In a time when more people than ever are receiving their bachelor degrees, completing a master’s sets you apart.
+In a time when more people than ever are receiving their bachelor degrees, completing a master’s program sets you apart.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.